Survivor România 2025

 Survivor România 2025 or Survivor România Înapoi la origini, is the sixth season of the Pro TV incarnation of the competitive reality TV show Survivor România.

 This season the format of the game changed significantly from previous seasons, as the producers decided to follow the Mexican version of the show, which is also produced by Acun Medya.
 The teams were renamed and given new colors: yellow and green.
 This is the first time in the history of Survivor România that the division of tribes did not take place before the show's premiere.

 The season premiered on 3 February 2025 and concluded on 23 April 2025.
-The winner was 46-year-old Ovidiu „Uwe Dai” Măcinic, a judo coach from Alba Iulia, Alba.
+The winner was 46-year-old Ovidiu „Uwe Dai” Măcinic, a judo coach from Alba Iulia.
 He defeated Vasile Petrovschi at the live finale and take the grand prize of €100.000 and title of Sole Survivor.
 Măcinic is the oldest Survivor Romania winner.
 Daniel Pavel returned as host.